CClerger/asteroids/README.md

 ## Context

 This a the start of an Asteroids-like game.
-In this version, you can move the ship while a single asteroid flies around.
+In this version, you control the ship and your goal is to avoid the asteroids flying around.
+Your ship gets destroyed if an asteroid hits you!

 ## Controls